 For more coronavirus information for licensees, see: Coronavirus (COVID-19) information for licensees

 The responsibility is on the licensee to ensure adequate facilities are provided.
 Substantial fines may apply for non-compliance.

-Licensees may apply to the Victorian Commission for Gambling and Liquor Regulation for an exemption to their mandatory requirement to provide free water.
+Licensees may apply to us for an exemption to their mandatory requirement to provide free water.

-The Commission has discretion over which applications are approved, and will determine each application on its own merits.
-However, under the Liquor Control Reform Act 1998, the Commission must consider:
+We have discretion over which applications are approved, and determine each application on its own merits.
+However, under the Liquor Control Reform Act 1998, we must consider:

-For example, an exemption may be granted where the licensee does not have access to mains water and the lack of free drinking water will not lead to alcohol-related harm.
+For example, an exemption may be granted where the licensee doesn’t have access to mains water and the lack of free drinking water won’t lead to alcohol-related harm.

-If you wish to apply for an exemption, you can download the application form Exemption from the requirement to provide free drinking water at licensed premises (PDF 338 KB).
+If you wish to apply for an exemption, you can download the Exemption from the requirement to provide free drinking water at licensed premises (PDF, 124.48 KB)

 A poster is available for licensees to download that advises patrons that the venue provides free water.
-Download a copy of the Free water available poster (PDF, 948KB)to display in your venue today.
-If you would like a copy for digital displays, download the high resolution version (JPEG, 1MB).
+Download the Free water available poster (PDF, 709.05 KB)to display in your venue.

 Free water is an important part of RSA.
 Advertise availability in your venue now.